 Depression is a common mood disorder that causes a persistent feeling of low mood characterized by sadness and lack of motivation that interfere with your everyday activities.
 It also includes loss of interest in activities you once used to cherish.
-It leads to a variety of emotional and physical problems and also decreases your ability to function at work and at home.
+It leads to a variety of emotional and physical problems and also decreases your ability to function at work and home.

-Depression is also called clinical depression or major depressive disorder and it affects the way you feel, think and behave and can lead you to a variety of physical and psychological problems.
+Depression is also called clinical depression or major depressive disorder and it affects the way you feel, think, and behave and can lead you to a variety of physical and psychological problems.
 You may have trouble doing normal day-to-day activities and sometimes you might feel as if your life isn’t worth living.

-Depression is a serious medical condition that can get worse without proper treatment but, if you seek the treatment you will see improvements in Depression symptoms in just a few weeks and it is of course treatable, although it requires long term treatment.
+Depression is a serious medical condition that can get worse without proper treatment but, if you seek the treatment you will see improvements in Depression symptoms in just a few weeks and it is, of course, treatable, although it requires long-term treatment.